 5 SOURCES OF UNCERTAINTY

 Landings and information gathered from recruitment-index program and at-sea sampling program are a function of abundance, the level of fishing effort (trap hauls, soak-days, timing of effort and fishing strategy) and catchability.
-Catchability in turn is affected by environmental conditions (Drinkwater et al. 2006), gear efficiency (including trap design and bait), and other factors.
+Catchability in turn is affected by environmental conditions (Drinkwater et al. 2006), gear efficiency (including trap design and bait), and other factors (Krouse 1989, Miller 1989 1990).
 Changes in any of these can affect landings and catch rates.
 Thus, indicators derived from these sources would not necessarily reflect changes in abundance, fishing pressure, or production.

 For decades DFO-Science had concern of the data accuracy regarding the current sale slips based system for official catch statistics and the delay of their availability for analysis (Comeau et al. 2008).
 The time delay limitation of the system is obvious in the present stock status, as the analysis of landing trends is done (as of January 2013) on 2011 preliminary data fourteen months after the end of the 2011 summer fishing season.
 Furthermore, in terms of stock assessment, the current system has yet to collect any information relevant to fishing effort, albeit the lobster fishery is managed based on effort control.
 There are also uncertainties on the amount of non-recorded lobster catches corresponding to other sales, personal consumption and poaching.
 In 2006, a 3-year pilot-project was initiated by a harvester group from LFA26B and DFO-Science to electronically collect accurate lobster landings with effort information in a timely fashion.
 Lobster landings, fishing effort data, and other fishery related information were recorded at the wharf by lobster buyers using a handheld computer.
 Data were then transmitted daily via the internet to a DFO server where they became readily available to DFO staff.
 More information on the project can be found in Rondeau and Comeau (2011).
 In 2008, the lobster fishing activities of 296 harvesters were effectively recorded through the pilot project, representing almost 10% of all the lobster licence holders in DFO Gulf Region.
 Although the pilot-project ended in 2008, some harvester groups and/or buyers decided to continue with the electronic system until 2011 when DFO officially terminated the electronic support.